top of page

 Expression of emotion:

 Elves view the free expression of sorrow and joy as both a personal right and a societal cornerstone.
 To them, emotions are meant to be shared openly, without judgment or stigma.
 Laughing or crying in public is seen as natural, and an elf who evokes such emotions in others through story or song is celebrated.
 However, elves who spend significant time among other races often adapt to cultural norms, learning to temper their emotions in public.
-They frequently use dry humor to veil profound feelings, maintaining composure while still expressing themselves subtly.
+They frequently use dry humour to veil profound feelings, maintaining composure while still expressing themselves subtly.

 A unique aspect of elven existence is their innate ability to share experiences, emotions, and lives with those they love implicitly.
 This deeply personal connection, known as communion, can only occur between elves who hold no reservations or doubts about one another.
 For communion to succeed, the participants must achieve complete serenity, focusing wholly on the other and shedding all judgments or prejudices.
 This preparation can be lengthy, sometimes taking a fortnight or more before the bond is formed.